Terra Preta de Indio

 This is a small selection of references on biochar to get familiar with the main findings, ordered by topic area.

 A comprehensive book on "Biochar for Environmental Management: Science and Technology" (J. Lehmann and S. Joseph, eds.) was published in April 2009.
 This book was intended to cover the widest possible range of science and application of biochar as a soil amendment.
+Several other book publications have since covered aspects of biochar.
+A completely revised version of the 2009 book on biochar is scheduled to be available by 2014.

 References for our publications can all be found on our Publications webpage.